Chapter 5 - Important concepts in yield trading

 In simple terms, the long yield APY represents the difference between the underlying APY (estimated yield to receive) and the implied APY (cost of YT).
 If you buy and hold YT, you want this value to stay positive, the higher the better.

-Learn more about how to value YT and PT at Chapter 9 - Identifying Opportunities to Long/Short Yield
+Learn more about how to value YT and PT at [chapter-9-identifying-opportunities-to-long-short-yield](https://pendle.gitbook.io/pendle-academy/yield-trading-deep-dives/chapter-9-identifying-opportunities-to-long-short-yield "mention")

 Fixed APY is the guaranteed yield you will receive if you buy and hold the PT now.
 This value is numerically equivalent to the Implied APY.